-'Twas October 30th, the eve of Halloween Day.
-A moody, grim morning weather cleared to a magnificent azure sky.
-Constant wind blew colorful leaves all over the place.
+'Twas October 30th, the eve of All Hallows’ Eve.
+A moody morning weather had cleared, revealing a magnificent azure sky.
+The wind blew colorful leaves all over the place.

 I never gave the Roosevelts much thought — those people are in black & white, aren't they? — except for appreciating the New Deal and the WPA.
 But the PBS miniseries got me so hooked.
 Teddy, Franklin, and Eleanor are fascinating AF.
 In their lives of enormous privilege they also experienced enormous hardship, both physical and emotional.
 The drama was good enough for TV: Asthma, polio, alcoholism, neglect, affairs, running away to the West, great loves, sudden death, ambition.

 Ah, but Eleanor was the most wonderful of them all.
 Like Hillary Clinton and Michelle Obama, she overcame the frustrating, humiliating forces of sexism and patriarchy that were against her.
 Her leadership was bold and visionary.
 And she had a special building just for herself and her pants-wearing lesbian crew to hang out, no dudes allowed.
 In black & white.

 Anyhow, watch the miniseries!
 It's seriously as good as anything on Netflix!
 (And at the moment it's available on DVD through Netflix.)

 The place was gorgeous this day, and the first thing I wanted to do was to pay my respects.
 Late afternoon light cutting a streak across the lawn and striking the marble monument of their gravesite, bold red roses popping against a background of dying bushes.